ULiege-driving/DADE/README.md

 ## Introduction

-The DADE dataset, short for "Driving Agents in Dynamic Environments", is a synthetic dataset designed for the training and evaluation of methods for the task of semantic segmentation in the context of autonomous driving agents navigating dynamic environments and weather conditions.
+The DADE dataset, short for **Driving Agents in Dynamic Environments**, is a synthetic dataset designed for the training and evaluation of methods for the task of semantic segmentation in the context of autonomous driving agents navigating dynamic environments and weather conditions.

 This dataset was generated using the CARLA simulator (version 0.9.14).